taccatisid/fine-grained-permissioning-demo/cli/account-permissioning/README.md

 =======================
 All example commands are run from the top level directory.
 The network can be restricted to a read only mode - where only read operations (calls) are permitted, reads can be accessed by any account.

+Note that default values for the contract addresses, admin private key and chain id are commented out - supply these values via CLI options (--optionName value) or change the default values.

 Read methods
 ============